 discussion, oral presentation and writing.

 2. Understand, use, and be able to critically analyze widely used propaganda techniques.

 3. Demonstrate increased confidence in speaking.

-5. Be able to critique and learn from another person’s oral presentations.
+5. Develop your skills to critique and learn from other persons' oral presentations.

 6. Prepare appropriate media for presentations.

 7. Demonstrate teamwork and group presentation skills as a contributing member of a team.